Data source parameters

 - Select a connector and, if necessary, authorize your connection.

-- Use the Allow <parameter name> to be modified in reports checkboxes on the right to allow or disallow editing the parameter in reports.
+- Use the Allow <parameter name> to be modified in reports checkboxes to allow or disallow editing the parameter in reports.

 - In the top right, click CONNECT.